flynnbr11/QMLA/docs/rst_tutorial.rst

 as follows.
 Note the termination criteria must work in conjunction with the model generation routine.
-Users can overwrite the method for custom logic, although a straightforward mechanism is to use the attribute of the :term:‘Exploration Strategy‘ class: when the final element of this list is , :term:‘QMLA‘ will terminate the search by default.
+Users can overwrite the method for custom logic, although a straightforward mechanism is to use the attribute of the :term:`Exploration Strategy` class: when the final element of this list is , :term:`QMLA` will terminate the search by default.
 Also note that the default termination test checks whether the number of branches () exceeds the limit , which must be set artifically high to avoid ceasing the search too early, if relying solely on .
 Here we demonstrate